Katharine-Di-Cerbo/morphism/README.txt

-DIGITAL PRO
-http://my.studiopress.com/themes/digital/
+Morphism - Based on Digital Pro http://my.studiopress.com/themes/digital/

 INSTALL
-1. Upload the Digital Pro theme folder via FTP to your wp-content/themes/ directory.
+1. Upload the Morphism theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
 3. Activate the Digital Pro theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.